rangle/ngCourse2/handout/di/angular2/README.md

 ```

 Believe it or not, the above example creates the root injector.
 This example is
-too primitive though, the injector is not told about anything.
+too primitive though; the injector is not told about anything.

 ```js
 import {bootstrap} from '@angular/platform-browser-dynamic';